/live/<station>. Bookmark! Specify multiple stations by separating them with a bar “|”.

 You can use a postcode instead of the start or the destination, and it will use the nearest station (and give you two other options including the nearest main station).

-You can put ?via=NAME or ?avoid=NAME at the end of a URL to only show journeys via/avoiding a particular station.
+You can put ?via=NAME or ?avd=NAME at the end of a URL to only show journeys via/avoiding a particular station.
+Also, ?chg=NAME or ?nochg=NAME to show journeys (not) changing at a particular station.
+Multiple names with commas may work.

 Adding a time, like http://traintimes.org.uk /cardiff /birmingham /8:00, gives you the timetable starting from there.
 A full return journey is of the form http://traintimes.org.uk /london /leeds /10:00 /next-tuesday /16:00 /next-wednesday.